tonivega/tonivega-awesome/README.md

 <details>
   <summary>🛠️ DevOps & Infrastructure</summary>

-  - [aws-resources](aws-resources) – Standalone CLI command for simple listing of AWS EC2 and EBS resources for all regions.
+  - [tv-aws-resources](bin/tv-aws-resources) – Standalone CLI command for simple listing of AWS EC2 and EBS resources for all regions.
+  - [tv-fuse-html](bin/tv-fuse-html) – Standalone CLI command for mounting HTML url's as a Linux FUSE Filesystem
+  - [tv-simple-worker](bin/tv-simple-worker) – Standalone CLI command used for distributing jobs to workers, manage jobs in a central broker and to add jobs to the central broker

 </details>